 Among other tasks, our client is using the model to optimize their valve’s design, allowing them to improve the slide valve design and eliminating the need for a complex series of tests in their testing facility.
 Furthermore, continuing the modelling process is helping to fullfil the aim of integrating the valve model into a more comprehensive overall model of the roll stabilization system.
 By considering the pump, electronic control system and the rolling factor itself, it will be possible to investigate behaviour during a typical driving manoeuvre more precisely.
 This will improve the understanding of cause and effect and enable the important system parameters not included in the valve’s design to be coordinated in a targeted way.

-A stabiliser uses a torsion bar to connect the right and left sides of the suspension of the vehicles’ axles.
+A stabilizer uses a torsion bar to connect the right and left sides of the suspension of the vehicles’ axles.
 When the vehicles turn a corner, they sway less towards the side, meaning that they hold the road better.
-Active roll stabilisation uses a hydraulically adjustable stabiliser and an electronic control system to improve vehicle handling further.
+Active roll stabilization uses a hydraulically adjustable stabilizer and an electronic control system to improve vehicle handling further.
 This makes more extreme driving manoeuvres possible and drivers are also able to choose between two different comfort settings, both features that increase the demands on these hydraulically actuated systems.